Abdujabbar/Abdujabbar/README.md

 <!--Here are some ideas to get you started:-->

 I am a python and PHP developer from Uzbekistan.
-Usually, I work as a backend engineer, also have knowledge of frontend and data engineering practice.
+Usually, I work as a backend engineer, also have experience in frontend and data engineering.

 Interested to talk with engineers who are interested in automation, backend, data engineers and algorithms and data structures

-Reach out me at: (abdujabbar.mirkhalikov@gmail.com)[mailto:abdujabbar.mirkhalikov@gmail.com]
+Reach out me at: abdujabbar.mirkhalikov@gmail.com

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=Abdujabbar)